jenstroeger/python-package-template/README.md

 **Application**: the [`__main__.py`](https://docs.python.org/3/library/__main__.html#main-py-in-python-packages) file ensures an entry point to run this package as a standalone application using Python’s [-m](https://docs.python.org/3/using/cmdline.html#cmdoption-m) command-line option.
 A wrapper script named `something` is also generated as an [entry point into this package](https://flit.pypa.io/en/latest/pyproject_toml.html#scripts-section) by `make setup` or `make upgrade`.
 In addition to specifying directly dependent packages and their version ranges in `pyproject.toml`, an application should _pin_ its entire environment using the [`requirements.txt`](https://pip.pypa.io/en/latest/user_guide/#requirements-files).
 Use the `make requirements` command to generate that file if you’re building an application.

-In the future, the generated `requirements.txt` file with its integrity hash for every dependent package will become an important provenance material to provide transparency in the packaging process (see also [SBOM + SLSA](https://slsa.dev/blog/2022/05/slsa-sbom)).
+The generated `requirements.txt` file with its integrity hash for every dependent package is used to generate [SBOM](https://www.cisa.gov/sbom) in [CycloneDX format](https://cyclonedx.org/).
+This is an important provenance material to provide transparency in the packaging process (see also [SBOM + SLSA](https://slsa.dev/blog/2022/05/slsa-sbom)).

 ## How to use this repository